-They form large flocks, or mumurations, and typically perform dramatic twisting & turning flying displays before settling down to roost at night in the reedbeds.
+They form large flocks, or murmurations, and typically perform dramatic twisting and turning flying displays before settling down to roost at night in the reedbeds.

-The best place to see these dramatic displays are the reedbeds at the junction of Wicken & Burwell Lode or Tubney Fen.
+The best place to see these dramatic displays are the reedbeds at the junction of Wicken and Burwell Lodes or Tubney Fen.